 A: Clinician Consultation does not include conversations between residential programs and Beacon when seeking residential authorizations.
-The authorization process includes a review of the DSM and ASAM Criteria to ensure that the person served meets the requirements for residential service.
+The authorization process includes a review of the DSM and ASAM Criteria to ensure that the person served meets the requirements for residential service as covered under DMC-ODS.
 Clinician Consultation is designed to assist clinicians with seeking expert advice on treatment needs for specific DMC-ODS persons who may have complex cases.